So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 King Suryavarman II (approx. 1095 – 1150) commissioned Angkor Wat in the early 12th century as a Hindu temple on a terrain of about 1 square kilometer.

 This temple got extremely popular because of its beautiful giant stone faces, a sign of classic Khmer art and architecture.
-It consists of 37 towers, many of which adorned by four carved faces, looking towards the cardinal points.
+It consists of 37 towers, many of which are adorned by four carved faces, looking toward the cardinal points.
 King Jayavarman VI. commissioned Bayon in the late 12th century as a Buddhist temple.

 Because of the outstanding carvings, Wat Bayon served as a picturesque backdrop of many TV shows and movies, obviously, including Tomb Raider.

-Baphuon is a large temple-mountain in Angkor Thom.
+Baphuon is a large temple mountain in Angkor Thom.
 After extensive restorations, it is now accessible.